squidfunk/mkdocs-material/docs/getting-started.md

 ## Extensions

-[Markdown][3] comes with several very useful extensions, the following of which are not enabled by default but highly recommended, so they should be switched
+[Markdown][3] comes with several very useful extensions, the following of which are not enabled by default but highly recommended, so enabling them should definitely be a good idea:
-on:

 ``` yaml
 markdown_extensions: